theintern/intern/docs/developing.md

 # Developing

 Intern is written in TypeScript.
-The various build lifecycle steps (build, test, etc.) are handled through `npm`, and are mostly implemented by scripts in the [intern-dev](https://github.com/theintern/intern-dev) package.
+The various build lifecycle steps (build, test, etc.) are handled through `npm`, and are mostly implemented by scripts in the [@theintern/dev](https://github.com/theintern/dev) package.

 ## Code style

-The source is formatted using [prettier](https://github.com/prettier/prettier) 1.6+ and a `.prettierrc` file in the repo.
+The source is formatted using [prettier](https://github.com/prettier/prettier) 1.7+.
 This isn't automatic yet, so updates should be run through prettier manually (`prettier src/changed_file.ts --write`) or using an [editor plugin](https://github.com/prettier/prettier#editor-integration).

 Prettier doesn't (yet) reflow comments; those should be wrapped at 80 characters.
 Long lines for URLs are fine.